woosal1337/blog/web-app/source/_posts/type-conversions.md

 ### `str()`

-- what was done in the `int()` section, where a `str` type of data was converted to `int`, the exact same operation can be done vice versa.
+- What was done in the `int()` section, where a `str` type of data was converted to `int`, the exact same operation can be done vice versa.

 ```python
 >>> a = 1337